electron/i18n/readme.md

 The `content` directory contains a subdirectory for each locale.

-The source locale is English (en).
-Its content is derived from a few sources:
+The source content (in English) is collected from a few places:

-- [markdown docs](https://github.com/electron/electron/tree/master/docs) from the electron/electron repo.
+- Markdown docs from the electron/electron repo.
-- localizable YML strings from the electron.atom.io website
+- YML strings from the electron.atom.io website
-- API class/module/method/argument descriptions derived from Electron's [electron-api.json](https://electron.atom.io/blog/2016/09/27/api-docs-json-schema) release asset.
+- YML `description` strings for classes, modules, methods, arguments, etc from Electron's [structured API docs](https://electron.atom.io/blog/2016/09/27/api-docs-json-schema).

 Here's the directory structure: